CKUW-FM: Community programs

 Radio Camp is a community radio project that CKUW organizes and sponsors every year for kids 12 and under to introduce them to community radio.
 They are enrolled for two weeks in the month of July to produce two radio shows that broadcast live with their stories and creative input with help from CKUW staff.
 The purpose is to introduce alternative media to a younger audience while having fun with radio as well.

-CKUW Radio Drama is a fairly new community radio program that was implemented in early 2008.
+CKUW Radio Drama is a community radio program that was implemented in early 2008.
 A radio drama is a story that is made for radio through the use of script and sound to convey action and dialogue.
 Funded by the Manitoba Arts Council, the radio drama, "At the Monarch's Convenience" takes place in downtown Winnipeg's West End with the fictional Monarch's Convenience Store as the backdrop in the story.
 It tells the stories of various individuals living in the area of Sargent and Ellice Avenue dealing with problems such as runaway children, vandalism, pregnancy.
 The characters find a way to deal with the situations in a "beautiful, moving, and worth their time and effort".
 The director of CKUW's Radio Drama is Jason Hooper.
 A group of writers consisting of students, outside community members and CKUW volunteers help to write and produce the show.

 Committees

 There are various committees the station has made, such as the Board of Directors and Programming Committee.
-The Board of Directors is elected by the volunteers to manage the long term issues of the station.
+The Board of Directors is elected by the volunteers to manage the long-term issues of the station.
 The group consists of one university representative, one student union representative, three elected student representatives and four elected community representatives.
 An Annual General Meeting of CKUW is held once a year for all members to attend and vote on new policies, bylaws, and new members on to the Board of Directors.